USTA Eastern Junior Tournament Information

 4+ day National events.
 Selection process for this level is based on ranking.

-Players will find and register for tournaments at playtennis.usta.com/tournaments.
+Players can find and register for tournaments at playtennis.usta.com/tournaments.
 By registering for USTA Eastern tournaments players acknowledge that they know and understand, as well as agree to abide by all rules and regulations detailed in Friend at Court.
-For more tutorials on the new tournament registration platform, click here.

 USTA Eastern tournaments are offered in the 10 & Under (10U), 12U, 14U, 16U, & 18U divisions.
 Players become ineligible to play in an age division on the first day of their birthday month, the year they turn 11, 13, 15, 17, or 19.